SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 The asynchronous nature of this timer, however, comes at a great cost: It is much harder to use than the other timers.
 Most changes to settings require it to be disabled as noted above - and you need to wait for that operation to complete (check for the `ENABLERDY` bit in `TCD0.STATUS`).
 Similarly, to tell it to apply changes made to the `CMPxSET` and `CMPxCLR` registers, you must use the `TCD.CTRLE` (the "command" register) to instruct it to synchronize the registers.
 Similarly, to capture the current count, you need to issue a SCAPTUREx command (x is A or B - there are two capture channels) - and then wait for the corresponding bit to be set in the `TCD0.STATUS` register.
 In the case of turning PWM channels on and off, not only must the timer be stopped, but a timed write sequence is needed ie, `_PROTECTED_WRITE(TCD0.FAULTCTRL,value)` to write to the register that controls whether PWM is enabled; this is apparenmtly because, in the intended use-cases of motor and switching power supply control, changing this accidentally (due to a wild pointer or other software bug) could have catastrophic consequences.
 Writes to any register when it is not "legal" to write to it will be ignored.
 Thus, making use of the type D timer for even simple tasks requires careful study of the datasheet - which is a frustratingly terse chapter at key points, yet is STILL the longest chapter at 50 pages (counting only chapters that are mostly text (so the electrical/typical charachteristics section doesn't count).

 ### TCE - Lurking in the distance with WEX
 The recently announced EB-series will feature not one but TWO new timers.
 Nothing is currently known about the TCE other than it can output 8 PWM channels in some configurations, and six in others, and that it's a 16-bit timer, and that it has WEX.
 Whether these are independent channels or whether half of them must be the inverse of the other half is not known (that has precedent on classic AVRs.
 I would have hoped they have learned).

 WEX is a feature from xMega.
-One hopes it has been streamlined, as it was incomprehensible there. (like everything else).
+One hopes it has been streamlined, as it was incomprehensible there (like essentially everything about xmega was. ).
 It allowed generation of enhanced resolution PWM, and probably some other things.
-Only time (specifically the moment that datasheet is released) will reveal whether WEX is friendly, or the heinous supervillian WEX Luther....
+Only time (specifically the moment that datasheet is released) will reveal whether WEX is friendly, or the heinous supervillian WEX Luther...

+Even though the EB-series, from a great distance away, it looking like something less than a big prize, the timers its getting may be a sign of good things to come.

+### TCF - Another new timer
+Yeah, I didn't make a mistake there, Yes, they're both coming in the same release.
+We know even less about this one.
+For example we know that TCE is going to be built around a 16-bit timer.
+TCF lists 16-bits on one page, and 24 on another.
+And it suggests that the timer's waveform outputs are for "frequency generation" (read: duty cycle 50%; now that would represent a significant escalation of the the abuse we're taking here, and which is starting to look like the theme of the family: We already have the main feature of the famuily on the 2-series with the new ADC, but then they had to rip out the good internal oscillator and switch back to the tinyAVR one?
+And cut the non-tiny EB's down to sub-tiny peripheral limitations with only USART.
+You think we just wanted pin options?
+There is a HUGE difference netween 1 UART and 2 - it's a larger difference (between 1 and 2 than there is between and 5, and only a little smaller than 0 versus 1 USART).
+By EB release we should have gotten to look at the titles of the chapters for the next installment or two of AVRs and we'll know whether the TCE and TCF are going almost everywhere or hardly anywhere - so the size of our wager will be set, and we will just have to wait a bit longer to see whether the Ex-series is as Exey as the double D's - or whether AVR is going to be like Windows (where alternating releases were eiter great or awful (by the standards of the company, to be clear.
+I don't think any hardware company could beat that record unless it blew up unexpectedly - (the unexpectly bit is key otherwise, otherwise it's a different industry, and a rather lucrative one.
+A device that would burst into flames under programmable conditions would be an unsavory, but not unprofitable line of business.
+If it only burst into flames at random, well, that's not going to do well.
+Samsung tried it a few years back, wasn't much of a success.
+I think I'd still rather keep my phone in an asbestos lined suitcase than use Windows ME....

+> Hm?
+Where did I get the nice suitcase?
+Thanks, it's it from Hazmart Short & Small Menswear, same place as the buy one three free deal on Note 8's.
+Whether you are looking for russian nerve agents, fissile material to fuel a home-built nuclear reactor or just trying to keep up with the family down the street and their pet tiger, they're's something for everyone on your list.
+There's no shopping experience quite like Hazmart.
+Hazardous goods for hazardous people.
+See in store for details on how you can win this stylish mercury fountain (featuring genuine poisonivywood base). uite like it mercury fountain in a genuine poisonivywood base...

+> Quiz - Which one of the following actualled existed: The home muclear reactor?
+The asbestos lined fireproof clothing? the poisonivy knicknacks? or the radium infused nuclear shampoo?

+Answers are **somewhere in this long and otherwise rather dry document**

 ### RTC - 16-bit Real Time Clock and Programmable Interrupt Timer
 Information on the RTC and PIT will be added in a future update.